Winter Watering Guide

 If you live on Colorado’s Front Range, you know that our weather patterns are anything but “normal.”
 Our warm dry days, low moisture, fluctuating temperatures and intense sunshine can create problems for your lawns– ESPECIALLY newer lawns that have not matured and become strong!

-While this is true, our fluctuating winter temperatures cause the top few inches of the ground to thaw.
+While this is true, this usually does not occur until mid-November.
+During the winter months, our fluctuating winter temperatures cause the top few inches of the ground to thaw.
 When the soil warms above 40 degrees, grass roots start to grow, albeit slowly… and they get thirsty!!
 In Colorado, we often get too little snow cover to provide this moisture.
-And our often light-fluffy snow contains little moisture.
+And our often light-fluffy snow contains little moisture .
 Without supplemental watering, your roots could become weakened enough to die when stressed by warmer weather or disease.
 So even if your grass is dormant, the roots still need some water to stay hydrated during the cold months.

-Cool season grasses, such as Korby’s VorTex Hybrid Bluegrass Blend and Athletic Sports Turf Bluegrass Blend, are ideal for winter because they are freeze-resistant.
+Cool season grasses, such as Korby’s VorTex Hybrid Bluegrass and Athletic Sports Turf Bluegrass, along with other bluegrasses and fescue blends, are ideal for winter because they are freeze-resistant.
 So don’t worry about hurting the lawn.
 Freezing can be beneficial since it will disperse the water slowly when melting and it will freeze the good and bad “micro-critters,” preventing them from munching on the grass root system.

 - During prolonged dry periods.
-Water not only your lawn, but your trees, shrubs and perennials!
+Water your lawn and your trees, shrubs and perennials!

-- Water only when air and soil temperatures are above 40 degrees with no snow coverage.
+- Water only when air temperatures are above 45 degrees with no snow coverage.

-- Once or twice each each month from November to April, depending on the frequency of snow.
+- Water once or twice per month from November to April, depending on the frequency of snow.
+(Remember, Light/Fluffy snow has little moisture content)

 - Water during mid-day so it can soak into the soil before freezing at night.